-Children must not be regarded as having SEN solely because of the language or form of language of their home is different from the language in which they will be taught.
+Children must not be regarded as having SEND solely because of the language or form of language of their home is different from the language in which they will be taught.
 Children with poor behaviour, looked after children, poor attendees or those with medical need will not necessarily be considered as having special educational needs.
-There may be a range of considerations that impact on progress and attainment but these, in isolation, are not SEN issues.
+There may be a range of considerations that affect progress and attainment but these, in isolation, are not SEND issues.